software-tools-books/js4ds/_en/testing.md

 ## Introducing Mocha {#s:testing-mocha}

 JavaScript has almost as many testing libraries as it has front-end frameworks.
-We will use one called Mocha,
-mostly because it is well documented.
+We will use one called [Mocha][mocha] that is popular and well documented.
-We don't need to import anything to use it;
+Unlike the libraries we have seen before, we don't import anything to use it;
 instead,
-it imports our code and calls our functions.
+*it* imports *our* code and calls our functions.

-When writing Mocha tests,
-we use a function called `describe` to create a group of tests and another function called `it` for individual tests:
+When we're writing tests for Mocha to run, we use a function called `describe` to create a group of tests and another function called `it` for each test in that group:

 ```js
 describe('first test', () => {